An ode to summer, an ode to humongous organic blueberries, an ode to a farmer named Jacob.

 I really do think blueberries and lemon go together like peanut butter and jelly… happy friends, carefully bouncing each other’s flavours back and forth over my tongue.
 Fair warning: these scones will not stick around long.
 Don’t even bother freezing some.
 Eat them all yourself (I won’t tell anyone, promise!) or invite a few friends over for tea.

 If you liked this recipe you are going to love these ones!

 Blueberry Lemon Spelt Scones

-Sift the flour, baking powder, salt and lemon rind together in a large bowl.
+Whisk the flour, baking powder, sugar and salt together in a large bowl.
 Cut the butter into the flour mixture and then mix using a pastry blender or a large fork until the mixture resembles coarse crumbs.
-Stir in 1/3 cup of the sugar and then gently fold in the blueberries.
+Set aside.

-2. This recipe makes 8 large scones, but you can also cut the dough in half when you transfer it to your floured surface, shape each half into a disk and cut each disk into 6-8 scones each for a total of 12-16 scones.
+- This recipe makes 12 small scones, but you can also cut the dough in half when you transfer it to your floured surface, shape each half into a disk and cut each disk into 4-6 scones each for a total of 8-12 scones.

 - To make a vegan version of these scones, use coconut oil cold from the fridge in place of the butter and 1 cup of unsweetened almond milk in place of the buttermilk.
 The texture and taste is just as delicious!